poroping/terraform-provider-fortios/docs/data-sources/router_rip_distance.md

 layout: "fortios"
 page_title: "FortiOS: fortios_router_rip_distance"
 description: |-
-  Get information on a fortios distance
+  Get information on a fortios Distance.
 ---

 # Data Source: fortios_router_rip_distance
-Use this data source to get information on a fortios distance
+Use this data source to get information on a fortios Distance.

 ## Example Usage